uwefassnacht/ti-sensor-tag-demo/README.md

 ![Paste flow into this window](import-window.jpg)

-**Step 12:** You should now see the imported flow in your NODE-RED editor.
+**Step 12:** You should now see the imported flow in your Node-RED editor.

 ![Imported NODE-RED Flow](screenshot-node-red-flow.jpg)